 The third item in our list is the debt mutual funds.
-The sole purpose of this article is to talk about the reasons why an SIP in debt funds are better than bank recurring deposit and to do this we need to understand what exactly debt mutual funds are.
-Debt mutual funds are mutual funds that invest mainly in a combination of debt or fixed income securities such as, Government Securities, Treasury Bills, Money Market instruments, Corporate Bonds and other debt securities of different time periods as per the convenience of the investor.
+The sole purpose of this article is to talk about the reasons why a SIP in debt funds is better than a bank recurring deposit and to do this we need to understand what exactly debt mutual funds are.
+Debt mutual funds are mutual funds that invest mainly in a combination of debt or fixed income securities such as, Government Securities, Treasury Bills, Money Market instruments, Corporate Bonds, and other debt securities of different periods as per the convenience of the investor.
 SIP in Debt Funds Over Bank Recurring Deposits

 3: Rupee Cost Averaging

 Another feature of the SIPs is that they help the investors to average their purchase cost and maximize returns accordingly.
-When the investors invest regularly over a period of time irrespective of the conditions the market is in, what happens is they get more units when the market conditions are not good and less units when the market is booming.
+When the investors invest regularly over some time irrespective of the conditions the market is in, what happens is they get more units when the market conditions are not good and fewer units when the market is booming.
 In the process what happens is that the purchase cost of your mutual fund units is averaged out.

 SIP in debt funds will provide you with the option of more liquidity as compared to bank recurring deposits.
 As discussed earlier recurring deposit is liquid but premature withdrawal would incur a penalty with a fixed rate.
 Money can be withdrawn from SIP in debt funds without incurring a penalty on it and the SIP can be closed.
 In terms of liquidity, a SIP in debt funds is a better option when compared to RD.